th0th/poeticmetric/README.md

 The quickest way to start using PoeticMetric is, [signing up on the managed service that I offer on www.poeticmetric.com](https://www.poeticmetric.com?utm_source=github&utm_term=using).
 It is fully operated by me, you can simply create your account and start tracking your website's performance right away!

 PoeticMetric is 100% open source.
 This means, you can run your own instance of PoeticMetric on your own servers.
-In order to simplify self-hosting process, I also built required docker images, and a sample configuration.
+In order to simplify self-hosting process, I also built required docker images, and prepared a sample configuration.

 ### Self-hosted